typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 <div class="note">
 [Important]
+It's important to note that if we add the `sub` keyword to the `label` at the beginning:
-It's important to note that `undefine [label] sub [type], owns [attributes' label];` undefines the `label` type itself, rather than just its association with the attribute type.
+`undefine [label] sub [type], owns [attributes' label];` it undefines the `label` type itself, rather than just its association with the attribute type.

-For example, `undefine object sub entity, owns object-type;` will delete the `object` entity from the schema.
+For example, `undefine subject sub entity, owns credential;` will delete the `subject` entity type from the schema.
-The ownership of the `object-type` attribute type by the `object` entity type will also be removed, but the `object-type` attribute type will continue to exist.
-To undefine it from a schema use `undefine object-type sub attribute;`.
+The ownership of the `credential` attribute type by the `subject` entity type will also be removed, but the `credential` attribute type will continue to exist.
+To undefine it from a schema use `undefine credential sub attribute;`.
 </div>

 #### Undefine a relation